terraframe/fhir-gis-widget/README.md

 ## Config Parameters
 - center: Default point to use when loading the map
 - zoom: Default zoom level to use when loading the map
+- searchOnLoad : Automatically loads the first set of locations in FHIR and zooms to them when the map loads.
 - isFacility: Flag denoting if the FHIR data represent MCSD Facility Locations.
 If this is set to true the widget expects the MCSD Hierarchy Extension has a SearchParameter definition called hierarchyExtension defined on the Organization resource.
+The expected FHIR expression on the search parameter is: Organization.extension('http://ihe.net/fhir/StructureDefinition/IHE_mCSD_hierarchy_extension').extension('part-of').
 The widget will also search for the presence of the metadata profile 'http://ihe.net/fhir/StructureDefinition/IHE_mCSD_FacilityLocation' to automatically determine this value.
+If isFacility is set to false it will take precedent over the derived value from the metadata.
 - root: Id of the FHIR Location resource to use as the root node of the Hierarchies tree.
 If a root value is not specified then the Hierarchies panel will be hidden
 - orgRoot: Id of the FHIR Organization resrouce to use as the root node of the Organization tree.
 If the widget is using MCSD facilities this would be the root Facility Organization
 - includeRoot: Flag indicating if the Hierarchies panel should include the root node, or just children of the root node.